Alexander Rick, Plastics engineering

 A dedicated snowboarder since third grade, Rick spent January to May 2012 at Burton’s headquarters in Burlington, Vt., working on designs for the company’s 2014 product line.
 He parlayed his zeal for boarding, his engineering skills and work experience from a previous engineering co-op job at SMC Ltd. into an offer from Burton.

 “I loved working at Burton.
-You don’t have a bad day there,” says Rick, who is scheduled to graduate in December 2013.
+You don’t have a bad day there,” says Rick, who graduated in December 2013.

 Rick heard about the opportunity at Burton from a coworker at Nashoba Valley Ski Area, where he supervises snowboarding instructors.
 He was among a handful of candidates interviewed for the Burton job, which involved creating three-dimensional models of equipment, building and testing prototypes and handling other design projects.
 With his experience with injection molding and his mastery of SolidWorks computer-aided design software, he was prepared for the role.

 “I hit the ground running,” he says.